halljc76/BullpenApp/README.md

 main application.

-Players using the Bullpen can sign-in to have the capability to add notes to sessions identifying performance goals or future aspirations.
+Players using the Bullpen can sign-in to have the capability to add notes to sessions, identifying performance goals or future aspirations.
 The goal for this application is to be a place where players can qualitatively reflect on their game preparations.